drinkjava2/jSqlBox/README.md

       /* Below code use a raw sql, jSQLBox does not re-invent SQL language but support cache beans'
        * dirty-checking to impliment transparent persistence, it's based on a threadlocal variable works on
-       * background, and it also do some other complex jobs like change it to PreparedStatement to prevent SQL
+       * background, and it also do some other complex jobs like change it to PreparedStatement to prevent
-       * injection, all above functions are benefited from ActiveRecord design architecture.
+       * SQL injection, all above functions are benefited from ActiveRecord design architecture.
        * ORDER() is a static imported method to tell SQLBox the table name.
        */
-      customer.setOrderCounts('select count(*)+1 from "+ORDER()+" where "+ORDER.OrderID()+" = "+ order.getID()));
+      customer.setOrderCounts('select count(*)+1 from "+ORDER()+" where "+ORDER.OrderID()
+                   +" = "+ order.getID()));

       //below line = SQLBox.defaultContext.flushCache();
-      //SQLBox.flushCache(); //All beans in cache, if be modified will be saved,
+      SQLBox.flushCache(); //All beans in cache, if be modified will be saved,
-      //In fact, there is no need explicitly call flushCache method, it can be configurated in AOP like transation.
+      //There is no need explicitly call flushCache method, it can be configured in AOP like transation.
     }

     public static void main(String[] args) {